D-4cc0unt5/TestingWebsite/README.md

 ## Marketing & Awareness
 How will we tell customers about our new business?
 How can we capture a new market etc?
 - SEO
+- keep all accounts with same name, so check all, before creating one.
 - facebook, twitter, instagram, tiktok
 - facebook ads, parish newsletter,

+## Budget
-## Budget	You have a budget of 5000  eur.
+You have a budget of 5000  eur.
 Please justify your choices and recommendations and include costings.
-  see it infrastructure
+- it infrastructure ~€2000
+- marketing ~€3000